Exploration and Incentives in Reinforcement Learning: Our Algorithm: Hidden Hallucination

+Another issue, which comes up for correlated priors (and also for randomized MDPs), is that the hallucinated rewards must look \emph{plausible}.
+For example, if an $\xah$ triple has a low-mean Bernoulli reward, then a high reward is likely to be observed if this triple is seen sufficiently often.
+Moreover, if two $\xah$ triples have strongly correlated mean rewards, then the hallucinated rewards should be correlated similarly.
+For these reasons, one cannot just hallucinate a low reward for each $\xah$ triple in the ledger.
+Therefore, we hallucinate \emph{an entire MDP} with low mean rewards, and then resample the rewards according to this MDP, for all $\xah$ triples in the ledger.
+The hallucinated MDP must be consistent with the transition data revealed in the ledger, so we sample it from the appropriately defined conditional distribution.

+Ledger hygiene and MDP hallucination ensure that agents in hallucination episodes take their observed rewards at face value.
+Since the hallucinated ledger actively punishes rewards from already-visited $\xah$ triples, it incentivizes the new agent towards the remaining $\xah$ triples.
+Consequently, the agent selects \emph{some} policy which advances exploration.

-The algorithm proceeds in phases of $\nphase$ episodes each.
+\bluepar{Algorithm specification: phases and ledgers.} The algorithm proceeds in phases of $\nphase$ episodes each.
 In each phase $\ell$, it selects the \emph{hallucination episode} $\kexpl$ uniformly at random from all episodes.
-Informally, in this episode the algorithm reveals ``hallucinated rewards" -- fake rewards drawn from a particular distribution -- which encourage an agent to explore.
-In all other episodes the algorithm reveals true rewards, so that an agent can exploit.
-Thus, the hallucination episode is \emph{hidden} among many exploitation episodes in the same phase.
 The algorithm proceeds indefinitely; we bound a sufficient number of phases in the analysis.

-In each episode, the algorithm reveals trajectories from all past-phase hallucination episodes. \footnote{An episode is called \emph{past-phase} if it has occurred in one of the preceding phases.} However, the reward information in these trajectories is modified for the sake of creating desirable incentives.
-A triple $\xah$ is called \emph{fully-explored} at phase $\ell$ if it is visited at least $\nlearn$ times in the past-phase hallucination episodes, and \emph{under-explored} otherwise.
-Reward information for under-explored triples is always \emph{censored}: not revealed to the agents.
-Reward information for fully-explored triples is either revealed faithfully (in exploitation episodes), or hallucinated.
+In each episode in phase $\ell$, the algorithm reveals trajectories from all past-phase hallucination episodes. \footnote{An episode is called \emph{past-phase} if it has occurred in one of the preceding phases.} The set of all these episodes is denoted $\calK_{\ell} := \{\kexpl[\ell']: \ell' \in [\ell-1]\}$.
+A triple $\xah$ is called \emph{fully-explored} at phase $\ell$ if it is visited at least once in the past-phase hallucination episodes $\calK_{\ell}$, and \emph{under-explored} otherwise.
+Reward information for fully-explored triples is either revealed faithfully (in honest episodes), or hallucinated.
+Reward information for under-explored triples is \emph{censored}: not revealed to the agents.